...

 Japanese Pronouciation: Watashi wa bejitarian nanode, oniku, tamago, kaisei ga haittenai menu wa arimasuka?

 English: I am a vegetarian.
-Do you have a menu that doesn’t contain meat, eggs, and seafood?
+Do you have a menu that doesn’t contain meat, eggs, or seafood?

-And if You Just Can’t Understand What the Other Party is Saying
+If You Just Can’t Understand What the Other Person Is Saying

 すみません、日本語があまりできないので、英語で大丈夫ですか?